ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_1_0_1_2_Release_Notes.md

 > Constraint:
 >
-> It operates in SQL reflection mode only in LAZY mode.
-If a security column exists in the table, it does not operate in SQL reflection mode.
+> It operates in SQL apply mode only in LAZY mode.
+If a security column exists in the table, it does not operate in SQL apply mode.

-###### Added Executale DDL statements to the Table to be Replicated
+###### Added Executable DDL statements to the Table to be Replicated

 By adding the REPLICATION_DDL_EN_ABLE_LEVEL property, DDL statement execution is allowed according to REPLICATION_DDL_ENABLE_LEVEL.

 > Constraints:
 >
-> DDL statements cannot be executed on a tabler where the replication recovery option is specified.
+> DDL statements cannot be executed on a table where the replication recovery option is specified.
 >
 > Also, DDL statement cannot be executed when replication is running in EAGER mode